SmartTokenLabs/TokenScript/tutorial/Step 4: Signing and publishing.md

 ** If the file has errors, it will produce a file named EntryToken.canonicalized.xml.FAILED which you can use for debugging **

+### Using your SSL key
+To sign a TokenScript file you must retrieve the relevant SSL key that corresponds to the Token you are making a TokenScript for. e.g. `cdp.makerdao.com` for DAI related TokenScripts.

+This file must be converted to .p12 for signing and since most services will give you your file in .pem, here are the steps using OpenSSL to convert it from pem to p12.

+    $ openssl pkcs12 -export -out keystore.p12 -inkey pathToYourPrivateKey.pem -in pathToYourCert.pem -certfile pathToYourChain.pem

+This command will ask for you to provide a password to encrypt the .p12, you will need to use this password again for the step below.
+The output of this command will be `keystore.p12`.

+If you do not want to use your own key for this tutorial, simply skip this step and go to the next which uses the sample key `shong.wang`.

 ### Sign the test TokenScript

 We prepared the signing key and SSL certificates in ssl directory.
-If you use yours, remember to replace their references in the Makefile
+If you use yours, remember to replace their references in the Makefile or use the command below with your encrypted .p12.

 Run `make` with `EntryToken.tsml`